IBM/kafka-connect-loosehangerjeans-source/README.md

     #  ANZ  : AU (Australia), NZ (New Zealand)
     locations.regions.countries: NA:CA,US,MX;SA:BR,PY,UY;EMEA:BE,FR,CH,GB,DE,ES;APAC:ID,SG,BN,PH;ANZ:AU,NZ
     locations.warehouses: North,South,West,East,Central

+    #
+    # transactions
+    #
+    #  these events are intended to represent transaction requests
+    #
+    transactions.max.ids: 5
+    # minimum amount of a transaction
+    transactions.amount.min: 100.0
+    # maximum amount of a transaction
+    transactions.amount.max: 1000.0
 ```

 For example, if you want to theme the demo to be based on products in a different industry, you could adjust product sizes/materials/styles/name to match your demo (the options don't need to actually be "sizes", "materials" or "styles" - they just need to be lists that will make sense when combined into a single string).